xenonFire/sitedraft/README.md

 # sitedraft
 Draft of the LET website
-this is a personal project
+This is a personal project.